MikeMaii/MAIAI/README.md

 ### Task Methods

 1. **`execute`**:
-   - Uses the `agent` to perform the task by sending the `goal` and `expected_output` to the OpenAI API.
+   - Executes the main message of the task, optionally formatting the response as JSON.
-   - Returns the content of the completion from the API.
+   - Returns the output of the task execution, in JSON format if `response_type` is "json", else as text.
-   - Retries the API call if desired output is not obtained to combat hallucination and ensure reliability in AI generated content.
+   - Includes retries and enhanced response handling.

-2. **`execute_clean`**:
+2. **`chat`**:
-   - Similar to `execute`, but does not have any prompt injected, no expected output required.
+   - Processes a chat session by formatting the chat history, appending system and user messages, and sending it to an API for a response.
+   - Supports retries and handles errors.

 3. **`retry`**:
    - Allows for automatic retries when performing a task if an error occurs.